K3ysTr0K3R/Dnsplit/README.md

 # Contact 📬

 Got questions, suggestions, or just want to chat?
-Feel free to reach out via instagram @1_k3ystr0k3r_1
+Feel free to reach out to me via instagram @1_k3ystr0k3r_1

 Dnsplit might be a product of my journey as a beginner, but it's my way of contributing to the ethical hacking community.
 Here's to fruitful sub-domain discoveries and comprehensive security assessments!
 Happy hacking! 🔒🌟